kenstler/aws-ml-iot-lab/Challenge_2/README.md

 Lastly, we need to get a copy of the Root CA file for server identity verification.

-Enter this on your Intel NUC to obtain a copy of the certificate:
+Enter this on your device to obtain a copy of the certificate:

 ```
 wget -O /home/aws/root-ca.pem  https://www.symantec.com/content/en/us/enterprise/verisign/roots/VeriSign-Class%203-Public-Primary-Certification-Authority-G5.pem